rackerlabs/docs-cloud-servers/dev-guide/extensions/ext-extended-status.rst

     -  ``4``.
 The instance is shut off.

-The following list shows the server statuses that correspond with the VM and tasks statuses:
+The following table shows the server statuses that correspond with the VM and tasks statuses:

 **Server Statuses and Corresponding VM and Task Statuses**